Georgemak96/Measuring_Populism_Machine_Learning/README.md

 # DataPopEu_Project
-R code created during the project
+R code for the replication of paper results